-To prepare for the 3MT, we recommend attending workshops hosted by Graduate College on September 23 and 30 (2022) and watching videos of 3MT Workshops hosted by the Graduate Success Center.
+To prepare for the 3MT, we recommend attending workshops hosted by Graduate College August 9 through September 29 and watching videos of 3MT Workshops hosted by the Graduate Success Center.

 Designed to feature the work of UI humanities grad students

-The winner receives $250 and directly advance to the campus-wide 3MT final.
-Obermann Humanities 3MT participants may or may not choose to participate in the campus-wide 3MT contest.
-The winner of the Obermann Humanities 3MT, however, will advance to and be required to participate in the UI finals.
+The winner of the Obermann Humanities 3MT receives $250 and directly advances to the campus-wide 3MT final on November 10, 2023.
+(Obermann Humanities 3MT participants may or may not choose to participate in the campus-wide preliminary 3MT contest on October 5 and 6.
+The winner of the Obermann Humanities 3MT, however, will advance to and be required to participate in the UI finals.)

 Judging criteria, presenter guidelines, tips, and video resources for students participating in this year's Humanities 3MT.